Updated: 20 hours ago

 Vegan and Whole Food Plant-Based (WFPB) are often used interchangeably, but there are a few key differences that separate these two lifestyle diets from each other.

 Vegan refers to refraining from eating any food with an animal origin.
 Plant-based can also mean refraining from foods of animal origin, however, it can also mean simply adding more plants to your diet.

-Both diets refrain from eating any food with an animal origin.
-However, vegans may eat processed foods (vegan friendly) like potato chips, candy, cookies, cakes and vegan cheese or meats.
-Those following a WFBP diet only eat food from whole foods—fruits, vegetables, legumes, nuts, seeds and whole grains.
-They don't eat processed food.
+Vegans may eat vegan-friendly processed foods like potato chips, candy, cookies, cakes and vegan cheese or meats.
+Those following a whole food plant-based (WFPB) diet only eat whole foods such as fruits, vegetables, legumes, nuts, seeds, and whole grains.
+They typically avoid or minimally eat processed food.

 In terms of lifestyle, vegans may also refrain from buying leather goods.
 Veganism refers to avoiding animal cruelty in any way—from clothes to skincare to home goods.
-WFPB is rooted in this as well, but with a large emphasis on the health aspect.
+WFPB may be rooted in this as well but is typically driven by a large emphasis on the health aspect.
 The two tend to overlap, but vegans may be more ethically-driven than WFPB.

 Benefits of WFPB